 Touring Exhibition THE ART OF MOVEMENT

-to each of the three partner countries with its own exhibition architecture and offers passers-by a rather "accidental" approach to Bach's music, French dance art and the concept of transnational
+Specially designed for presentation in highly frequented public places such as train stations, shopping centres, airports, etc., the entertaining exhibition travelled to each of the three partner countries with its own exhibition architecture and offered passers-by a rather "accidental" approach to Bach's music, French dance art and the concept of transnational exchange of ideas, thus reaching a very diverse and broad audience.

-In three parts, the exhibition explores the art of movement in the fields of music, dance and ideas and focuses in particular on the European dimension in the music of the time, taking the three
+In three parts, the exhibition explores the art of movement in the fields of music, dance and ideas and focuses in particular on the European dimension in the music

-countries of Germany, France and Italy as examples.
-The first part is dedicated to the famous Baroque composer Johann Sebastian Bach, his inspired and inspiring music and the influences on his
+of the time, taking the three countries of Germany, France and Italy as examples.
+The first part was dedicated to the famous Baroque composer Johann Sebastian Bach, his inspired and inspiring

-compositions by Italian composers such as Antonio Vivaldi or the Marcello brothers, but also by the French art of dance, which was popular at court in his day.
+music and the influences on his compositions by Italian composers such as Antonio Vivaldi or the Marcello brothers, but also by the French art of dance, which was popular at court in his

-answers the question of how these impulses from France and Italy came to Saxony in the first place in order to reach the little-travelled Bach, on which paths and in whose hands music and sheet
+answered the question of how these impulses from France and Italy came to Saxony in the first place in order to reach the little-travelled Bach, on which paths and in whose hands music and sheet

 music travelled through Europe.